Check the rules of origin applying to your product in the search form

 1. The EPA Cariforum: Its member countries are Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, St Lucia, St Vincent and the Grenadines, St Kitts and Nevis, Suriname, Trinidad and Tobago and the 28 Member States of the European Union.1

-3. The EPA Pacific: Its member countries are Fiji and Papua New Guinea and the 28 Member States of the European Union.
+3. The EPA Pacific: Its member countries are Fiji, Papua New Guinea and Samoa and the 28 Member States of the European Union.

-4. The SADC EPA: Its member countries are Botswana, Lesotho, Mozambique,2 Swaziland, Namibia, South Africa and the 28 Member States of the European Union.
+4. The SADC EPA: Its member countries are Botswana, Lesotho, Mozambique, Eswatini (former Swaziland), Namibia, South Africa and the 28 Member States of the European Union.

 Tolerances included in the EPAs are more lenient than the usual ones.
 They mount to 15% in ex-work price of the final product, instead of 10% foreseen in most of the EU's agreements.
 For textile and clothing, specific tolerances will apply (cf. Annex 1)